-- 35 Part of the reason for the complexity is that the legal frameworks for absent voting are election-specific: the law envisages applications, and records of absent voters maintained by registration officers, which relate the election(s) governed by a particular piece of legislation.
-The Representation of the People Act 2000 Act governs UK parliamentary and local government election in England and Wales.
-Other pieces of secondary legislation govern absent voting for other elections.
-These make awkward and inconsistent attempts at incorporating absent voting records under other elections' legislative frameworks.
-Similarly, any new referendum legislation must attempt to "import" absent voting records for existing elections. - 36 The notion that absent voting applications can be made for specific elections has led to some administrative problems, and at the May 2011 Alternative Vote referendum caused voters real problems where, contrary to their expectation, they had an absent vote only for the referendum and not coinciding local government elections. - 37 In our view, primary legislation should holistically govern entitlements to an absent vote.
+- 6.2 Part of the reason for the complexity is that the legal frameworks for absent voting are election-specific: the law envisages applications, and records of absent voters maintained by registration officers, which relate to the election(s) governed by a particular piece of legislation.
+The Representation of the People Act 2000 applies to UK Parliamentary elections, local government elections in England and Wales, elections to the Greater London Authority, mayoral and combined authority mayoral elections in England and Wales and local government elections in Scotland.
+Distinct pieces of election-specific secondary legislation copy their provisions for the particular elections they govern.
+Election-specific secondary legislation makes awkward and inconsistent attempts at incorporating absent voting records under other elections' legislative frameworks. - 6.3 The notion that absent voting applications can be made for specific elections has led to some administrative problems, and at the May 2011 Alternative Vote referendum caused voters real problems where, contrary to their expectation, they had an absent vote only for the referendum and not coinciding local government elections. - 6.4 In our view, primary legislation should holistically govern entitlements to an absent vote.
 Absent voting status and records would apply to any and all elections.
 The question for the voter is simply whether they want to vote by post or proxy on a particular election day, or for a period.
 This approach would greatly simplify the legislation, and avoid difficulties encountered in practice under the current fragmented legislative regime.

-Recommendation 6-1: Primary legislation should set out the criteria of entitlement to an absent vote.
-Secondary legislation should govern the law on the administration of postal voter status.
+6.5 Primary legislation should set out the criteria of entitlement to an absent vote.
+Secondary legislation should contain the law on the administration of postal voter status.

-Recommendation 6-2: The law governing absent voting should apply to all types of elections, and applications to become an absent voter should not be capable of being made selectively for particular elections.
+6.6 The law governing absent voting should apply to all types of elections, and applications to become an absent voter should not be capable of being made selectively for particular types of elections.

-Recommendation 6-3: Registration officers should be under an obligation to determine absent voting applications and to establish and maintain an entry in the register recording absent voter status, which can be used to produce absent voting lists.

-- 38 Presently "personal identifiers", which are used to verify the legitimacy of postal votes, must be provided in a certain form, but the absent voting application itself is not prescribed.
-In our view, it would be consistent with other parts of electoral law, and not a significant departure from the current position, if applications for an absent vote should be required substantially to adhere to forms prescribed in secondary legislation. - 39 One of the personal identifiers, a signature, may be waived under the current law.
+- 6.7 Registration officers should be under an obligation to determine absent voting applications and to establish and maintain an entry in the register recording absent voter status, which can be used to produce absent voting lists. - 6.8 Presently "personal identifiers", which are used to verify the legitimacy of postal votes, must be provided in a certain form, but the absent voting application itself is not prescribed.
+In our view, it would be consistent with other parts of electoral law, and not a significant departure from the current position, if applications for an absent vote should be required to use forms prescribed in secondary legislation, subject to any modifications which are necessary or appropriate in the circumstances. - 6.9 One of the personal identifiers, a signature, may be waived under the current law.
 However, no guidance is given as to how the registration officer should make the decision to grant a waiver, which risks inconsistent practice.
-In our view, applications for a waiver from the requirement for signature should be attested by stipulated persons, as applications to become a proxy currently must be.
+In our view, applications for a waiver from the requirement for signature should be attested by stipulated persons, as applications to become a proxy currently must be. - 6.10 In Northern Ireland a special scheme exists, which has never been brought into force, to enable certain voters to vote at a "special polling station".
+Our interim report concluded that this legislation is redundant, is in any event unworkable given later developments in electoral law, and should be repealed as a tidying up measure.
+As Northern Ireland no longer falls within the scope of this project, we do not repeat the recommendation here.

-Recommendation 6-5: Absent voting applications should substantially adhere to prescribed forms set out in secondary legislation.
+6.11 Absent voting applications should substantially adhere to prescribed forms set out in secondary legislation.